Best Canon Lenses for Portrait Photography – Tested And Reviewed!

 The Canon lenses

-RF 50mm f1.2 – The fasted lens that excels in sharpness and low-light conditions.
-This is a prime lens (fixed focal length) and the shallow depth of field and beautiful, creamy bokeh you achieve with this lens can be a game changer.
+Canon RF 50mm f1.2 – The fasted lens that excels in sharpness and low-light conditions.
+This is a prime lens (fixed focal length) and the shallow depth of field and beautiful, creamy bokeh you achieve with this portrait lens can be a game changer.
 This makes it a prime choice for portrait photographers who want to isolate their subject from the background, particularly in low-light environments.
 Its wide f/1.2 aperture also allows you to shoot at faster shutter speeds, even in dimly lit settings.

 This 50mm lens retails at £2500/$2099